A part of my Active Ageing Program for Seniors……

 One of the things that the ageing definition includes is that your brain is one of the most important muscles in your body for achieving your long term health and fitness goals.

-I have found that most older people when, considering the importance of exercising their bodily muscles, they forget that the brain is a muscle as well.
+I have found most older people when, considering the importance of exercising their bodily muscles, forget that the brain is a muscle as well.

 While physical exercise will certainly help by increasing the flow of oxygen and blood to your brain, mental exercises are equally as important to good brain health.